 4. What is the pricing structure?

+When aiming to choose the best cloud provider, pricing can definitely be the deciding factor.
 It boils down to the fact that you should only be paying for what you are using.
 Beware of gigantic upfront charges, which are not typical of trustworthy cloud providers or lock-in clauses.

 5. What is the downtime history?